Office of International Programs

 We hope you find this information helpful in assisting your son/daughter to accomplish his or her goal of learning, living, and serving abroad.
 We look forward to working with you and your son/daughter.

 Loyola students can study abroad at Newcastle University, which is a large research university (18,000+ students) located in northeast England in the city Newcastle-Upon-Tyne.
 The program is available for a single semester or for the full academic year.
-The fall semester runs from late September through mid-January and the Spring semester runs from late January through early June.
+The fall semester runs from late September through mid-December and the Spring semester runs from late January through early June.

 Travel to Newcastle

 Students are financially responsible for their own airfare.
 Loyola will arrange a group flight from the New York/New Jersey area and students are encouraged to book this flight through our travel agent.
 They will fly to Newcastle together and return on the same group-flight.
-While we encourage students to stay for the duration of the program, if necessary, students are able to change their travel date on either end, but it will be at their own cost.
+Any changes made to departure dates will need to be paid for by the student.
 Loyola does not pay for any flight deviations or tickets changes at all.
 If a student wishes to change their ticket, they must contact our travel agent at Frosch Travel, 410-433-9300.